 - Formerly self-employed workers

 - Displaced homemakers

 Services include employment and training assistance, career counseling, school-to-work and job transition, goal setting, customized training for job skills upgrade and job placement.

 For more information, call the Worker Retraining Office:

 WorkFirst Financial Aid Program

-The WorkFirst Financial Aid Program may pay for tuition, books and fees for students who are currently on Temporary Aid for Needy Families (TANF) through the Department of Social Health Services (DSHS).
+The WorkFirst Financial Aid Program may pay for tuition, books and fees for students who are currently on Temporary Aid for Needy Families (TANF) through the Department of Social and Health Services (DSHS).
+Services can be provided through SCC, SFCC or the off-campus centers.
 WorkFirst work-study also may be available.

 For more information about this program, call: